aomader/OMPromises/README.md

 combination assuming an equal distribution of workload over all supplied promises.

 * `join` - Remove one level of promise wrapping
-* `chain:initial:` - Equal to applying multiple `then:` calls but respects the progress of each promise.
+* `chain:initial:` - Equal to applying multiple chaining/callback calls
 * `all:` - Waits for all promises to get fulfilled, fails in case any promise fails.
 * `any:` - Gets fulfilled if any one of the supplied promises does, otherwise it fails.